gesslar/BeDocs/doc/actions.md

 Each contract provides terms for what it will either output, in the case of parsers, or what it will accept, in the case of printers.

-Read the [Parser Guide](actions/contracts) to learn how to create parsers for BeDoc.
+Read the [Contracts Guide](actions/contracts) to learn how to create contracts for BeDoc.